mrworf/iceshelf/README.md

 ## I keep getting "Signature not yet current" errors when uploading

 This is caused by your system clock being off by more than 5 minutes.
 It's highly recommended that you run a time synchronization daemon such as NTPd on the machine which is responsible for uploading the backup to AWS.

-## When I run the tool, it says "Current GnuPG python module does not support file encryption, please check FAQ section in documentation"

-Unfortunately, there is both a gnupg and a python-gnupg implementation.
-This tool relies on the latter.
-If you get this error, then you've installed the `gnupg` version instead of `python-gnupg`.
-To fix this, please uninstall the wrong one using either the package manager or `sudo pip3 uninstall gnupg` followed by the correct one `sudo -H pip3 install python-gnupg`

 ## I get "Filename '&lt;some file&gt;' is corrupt, please rename it.
 Will be skipped for now" warnings